codementality/flysystem-stream-wrapper/README.md

 This project tries to emulate the behavior of the standard PHP functions, rename(), mkdir(), unlink(), etc., as closely as possible.
-This includes emitting wanrings.
+This includes emitting warnings.
 If any differences are discovered, please file an issue.